 1. Statement of compliance

-The consolidated financial statements of the Group for the years ended 31 December 2023 and 2022 have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers ("the Regulations"), IFRS, IAS, IFRIC and SIC which endorsed by FSC (TIFRSs).
+The Company's parent company only financial statements for the years ended 31 December 2023 and 2022 have been prepared in accordance with Regulations Governing the Preparation of Financial Reports by Securities Issuers ("the Regulations").

 2. Basis of preparation